Complaint Management Software for Regulated Industries

 Complaint Intake and Evaluation Workflow: Capturing the Right Information at the Right Time

-The regulatory requirement that complaints be evaluated for reportability and investigation necessity is time-sensitive.
-A complaint that requires a five-day MDR submission cannot sit in an intake queue while a quality coordinator decides which fields to complete. eLeaP’s complaint intake form captures the information required to make the initial evaluation decisions at the point of intake, before the complaint is routed for investigation.
+The regulatory requirement that complaints be evaluated for reportability and investigation necessity is time-sensitive. eLeaP’s complaint intake form captures the information required to make initial evaluation decisions at the point of intake, before the complaint is routed for investigation.

 The evaluation stage in eLeaP is a structured workflow rather than a free-text assessment.
 For medical device complaints, the MDR evaluation walks through the Part 803 decision criteria: did a device malfunction occur, was there a death or serious injury, could the malfunction cause or contribute to serious injury if it recurred.
 Each criterion is assessed and documented with the rationale, and the MDR determination — reportable, not reportable, or undetermined pending investigation — is the documented output of the evaluation stage.
-The determination and its rationale are part of the complaint record’s permanent, immutable history.
+The determination and its rationale are part of the complaint record’s permanent, immutable history under 21 CFR Part 11.

 MDR and MedWatch Reporting: Mandatory Fields, Submission Tracking, and Regulatory Deadlines